omarr321/Survival-Inc/ProgressUpdates.md

 * We need to utilise classes more.
 We have yet to make a Player class and all controls are defined as handlers in the UI class.
 We need to figure out how to seperate the player as a class and implement a relation between player and JavaFX

 * Team communication can be difficult as we try to keep track of the code.
 We are constantly working to make sure merging our code is a smooth process.

+## Week 3 (March 17 - March 24)
+### What did your team do last week?
+* We made a draft of how the game will look.
+While it was impressive and well polished, it failed to use Object Oriented programming.

+* As a result, we scraped the code and decided to stick with the UML.
+This time, keeping in mind of how using such methods of programming will allow for the game to become scale-able.

+### What will you do this week?
+* Wyatt will work on the Map and Entity classes in the back-end as they are essential to creating the game environment for physical object handling.
+With the inheritance model for Entities, a limitless amount of in-game objects can be added.

+* Omar will re-write the front-end to call methods from the Map and Entity classes using the UML.

+### Any blocking issues/challenges need to be addressed?
+* Mostly to get more done this week than last week.
+We need to stick to the main goals defined in our proposal and to use proper programming habits.
+*